The best airport in every state

 Ohio: John Glenn Columbus International Airport, Columbus

 Just a 15-minute drive from Columbus, the compact and convenient John Glenn Columbus International Airport is a safe bet for those flying in and out of Ohio.
-Pre-pandemic, it offered 160 peak daily departures to 47 direct destinations, but a few routes have been put on hold since then.
-Travellers are won over by its cleanliness, efficiency and straightforward layout, although some stress that food outlets have restricted opening hours.
+It flies to 49 destinations, mostly in the US but also Montreal in Canada and Cancún in Mexico.

 Oklahoma: Will Rogers World Airport, Oklahoma City

-Will Rogers World Airport currently offers non-stop service to more than 25 US cities, while it handled 4.4 million passengers in 2019 (although numbers are currently lower than this due to COVID-19).
 It was named after legendary Oklahoma-born cowboy and entertainer Will Rogers, a keen aviation fan who tragically died in a plane crash in Alaska in 1935.
-A clean, comfortable and user-friendly regional hub, its interiors are given a splash of colour thanks to a local arts project.
+A clean, comfortable, and user-friendly regional hub, its interiors are given a splash of color thanks to a local arts project.

 Oregon: Portland International Airport, Portland

-The largest airport in the Beaver State, Portland International Airport scores highly on national customer satisfaction surveys, including J.D.
-Power’s 2021 Airport Satisfaction Index.
-Serving 73 non-stop destinations, with a new route to London Heathrow coming in June, it’s a great option for travelling to US and international cities.
+Serving over 80 non-stop destinations, it’s a great option for traveling to US and international cities.
 It’s also strikingly beautiful: interiors are light and airy thanks to large windows, while a selection of rotating art exhibitions at the terminal showcases local artists.

 Pennsylvania: Philadelphia International Airport, Philadelphia